susannawinkelbauer/StraitFlux/README.md

 # Usage and testing
 `Examples.ipynb` contains some easy examples to get started with the calculations (written fro a UNIX-environment). <br>
 Data files used in the notebook may be downloaded using `Download.ipynb` via ESGF (https://esgf-node.llnl.gov/search/cmip6/) for CMIP6 and the Mercator Ocean OpenDAP system for reanalyses.
+You'll need about 3.7GB for the used CanESM5 files and about 16GB for the used reanalyses files.

 # Attribution